akhilpandit09/Frontend-Website-Development-Projects-Series/README.md

-# Food-and-Restaurant-website
+# website Development Projects Series
-Complete Food and Restaurant website are designed by using HTML, CSS, Bootstrap 5, and, JavaScript
+we are here using HTML, CSS, JavaScript, BootStrap, and PHP.